 The Australian government provides several options for assisting you in paying for your studies through tuition fee loans, living allowances, and scholarships.

-A list of CSU postgraduate programs which qualify for Australian Government financial assistance is available from the Australian Government DEEWR website.
+More information on Australian Government financial assistance is available from the Australian Government Study Assist website

 HECS-HELP is a loan available to eligible students enrolled in Commonwealth supported places.